MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/features-and-samples.md

 If you're new to mixed reality cross-platform development, these samples will help you to getting started.

-For developers targeting Unity 2020 to build HoloLens 2 or Mixed Reality applications, OpenXR plugin can be used instead of WindowsXR plugin for better cross platform compatibilities.
-The Mixed Reality OpenXR Plugin also works well with latest Mixed Reality Toolkit 2.7.
+For developers targeting Unity 2020 to build HoloLens 2 or mixed reality applications, the OpenXR Plugin can be used instead of the Windows XR Plugin for better cross-platform compatibilities.
+The Mixed Reality OpenXR Plugin also works well with the latest version of the Mixed Reality Toolkit (2.7.x).

 | Reference article | Sample | Platform | Description |
 | --- | --- | --- | --- |